-- Daniel shares his background, including being a fighter pilot
+- Dan shares his background, including being a fighter pilot

 - What is Unite Us all about

-- How Daniel’s team is responding to the coronavirus pandemic and helping lead out nation to better health
+- How Dan’s team is responding to the coronavirus pandemic and helping lead out nation to better health

 - What’s next for Unite Us